AbdelrahmanMNaser/student_system/README.md

 - View grades of the semester they choose only if the sum of all max scores is equal to 100.

 ### Professors can:
 - View enrolled courses for the semester they select.
-On clicking on a course name, they can view the tasks they have to do and scores for it.
+On clicking on a course name, they can submit or view tasks and scores for it.
 - View schedule for classes, the assessments of all courses together.
 - View and add new tasks to students, setting max score, description, and timing for the online ones.
 - Submit and view student scores for the tasks.